Welcome to Saturdice!

 Welcome to Saturdice

-We are a small but growing group of people who enjoy playing a variety of boardgames.
+We are a small group of people who enjoy playing a variety of boardgames.
 Once a month, we get together in Haarlem for an afternoon filled with cards, dice, and tokens.

 Curious about the games that we play?
 Check our list of games at BoardGameGeek.